 Analyzing the Past – Designing the Future: From Multimedia via Hypermedia to the user as ‘virtual co-curator’

-Harald Kraemer, Switzerland
+Harald Kraemer, Hong Kong S.A.R.

 In his half-day pre-conference workshop Hypermedia-Designer, System Analyst and Media Scientist Harald Kraemer will give a basis how the functions, contents, and forms of Multimedia Classics can be analyzed and why this analysis is a powerful tool for the creation and design of Hypermedia applications.
 Based on his current research project 'Multimedia Classics – Hypermedia Hermeneutics' he will demonstrate some strategies how to create tools to support the creation of real User Generated Content.